liketohear/liketohear/README.md

 OR from draft user script

-* Install the latest version of raspberry os lite (64 bit) with [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+* Install the latest version of raspberry os with [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+   * Under operating system go to Raspberry Pi OS other and select Raspberry Pi OS lite (64-bit)
+   * Under advanced options change hostname to liketohear
 * Put the SD-Card in your Raspberry Pi Model 3 or higher and connect ethernet
 * Boot (default username: pi, password: raspberry) and install git (`sudo apt-get install git`)
 * Get the sources:  `git clone https://github.com/liketohear/liketohear'